Digital Research Specialist,

 Prior to joining the Digital Research team at the University of Nottingham, Timothy Hill had built up seventeen years’ experience as a developer and software engineer for research and academic institutions, working on projects ranging from a collaborative platform for editing papyrus fragments to digital tools for training counsellors and psychiatrists.
 Most recently he acted as Search Engineer for the Europeana Foundation, working on information-retrieval (IR) problems for cultural heritage institutions across the EU and beyond.
-His current focus at the macro-level is how digital techniques can address the decline in research outputs observable over the past few decades; at a micro-level, he is interested in the use of Internet of Things/mobile application technologies to decentralise and improve medical care.
+His current focus at the macro-level is how digital techniques can address the decline in research outputs observable over the past few decades; most immediately, he is interested in the role of Open Science and Open Data publishing in mitigating or reversing that trend.

 Timothy Hill holds a PhD in Classics from Royal Holloway College, University of London.
 His thesis, Ambitiosa Mors: Suicide and the Self in Roman Thought and Literature, was published by Routledge in 2004.